 Closest Airports :

-Airlines like Emirates however don't offer direct flights to Montreal but one can fly into Toronto Pearson International Airport ( YYZ ) and then take a domestic flight to Montreal.
+Airlines like Emirates, however, don't offer direct flights to Montreal but one can fly into Toronto Pearson International Airport ( YYZ ) and then take a domestic flight to Montreal.
 Flight Time from there is approximately 75 minutes.
-Some travellers opt for a car hire or a train service from Toronto and drive up to Montreal, the journey taking about 5 hours.
+Some travellers opt for car hire or train service from Toronto and drive up to Montreal, the journey taking about 5 hours.